-Grant Programme: Peace I V Small Grants - Children & Young People Programme Objective To enhance the capacity of children and young people (0- 24 years) to form positive and effective relationships with others of a different background and make a positive contribution to building a cohesive society.
-Award £40,000- £75,000 at a maximum rate of 100% Number of Awards/Beneficiaries Project delivery Expected awards: 4-6 Beneficiaries: at least 396 18 months from February/March 2018 period Application Assessment Applications will be assessed in compliance with the SEUPB's rules on project selection and will include: Stage One: Applications must demonstrate they meet Programme Eligibility.
+Grant Programme: Peace IV / Small Grants - Children & Young People Programme Objective To enhance the capacity of children and young people (0-24 years) to form positive and effective relationships with others of a different background and make a positive contribution to building a cohesive society.
+Award £40,000- £75,000 at a maximum rate of 100% Number of Awards/Beneficiaries Expected awards: 4-6 Beneficiaries: at least 396 Project delivery period 18 months from February/March 2018 Application Assessment Applications will be assessed in compliance with the SEUPB's rules on project selection and will include: Stage One: Applications must demonstrate they meet Programme Eligibility.
 Stage Two: Applications passing Stage One will be scored on a range of criteria including (but not restricted to) how well the project will deliver Programme Results and Project Results.
-Programme Eligibility Groups/projects must: Be community based/not for personal profit Have 100% beneficiaries from the eligible area Contribute to cross-community and/or cross- border outcomes Contribute to the Programme Objective of the Children &amp; Young People strand of Peace IV Programme Results Projects must contribute to at least one of the following programme results: An increase in the % of 16 year olds who socialize or play sport with people from a different religious community 'very often' from 43% to 50%, 'sometimes' 24% to 28%.
+Programme Eligibility Groups/projects must: Be community based/not for personal profit Have 100% beneficiaries from the eligible area Contribute to cross-community and/or cross-border outcomes Contribute to the Programme Objective of the Children &amp; Young People strand of Peace IV Programme Results Projects must contribute to at least one of the following programme results: An increase in the % of 16 year olds who socialize or play sport with people from a different religious community 'very often' from 43% to 50%, 'sometimes' 24% to 28%.
 An increase in the % of 16 year olds who think relations between Protestants and Catholics are better than they were 5 years ago from 45% to 50%.
 An increase in the percentage of 16 year olds who think relations between Protestants and Catholics are better than they were 5 years ago from 45% to 50%.
-An increase in the % of 16 year olds who think relations between Protestants and Catholics are better than they were 5 years ago from 45% to 50%.
-An increase in the % of 16 year olds who think relations between Protestants and Catholics are better than they were 5 years ago from 45% to 50%.
+An increase in the % of 16 year olds who think relations between Protestants and Catholics will be better in 5 years time from 38% to 45%

 Project Results Projects must deliver at least one of the following project results: Increased support for young people in areas of high religious and/or racist segregation.
 Teenagers involved in a more active lifestyle within an inclusive society.
 Young adults better prepared for life and less likely to be involved in anti-social behaviour.
 Greater propensity amongst young people to engage in cross-community activity.
 Greater awareness of and appreciation of minority ethnic groups and their significant contribution to Northern Ireland Society.
-Better parenting skills in segregated (and disadvantaged) communities and, in turn, early years advantage for their children.
+Better parenting skills in segregated (and disadvantaged) communities and, in turn, early

-Grant Programme: Pe ace IV Small Grants - Building Positive Relations Programme Objective To promote relations characterised by respect, where cultural diversity is celebrated and people can live and socialise together, free from prejudice, hate and intolerance.
+Curant Dua sura mana a and IV Coroll Counts - Duilding Booting Balatians Grant Programme: Pe eace IV Small Grants - Building Positive Relations Programme Objective To promote relations characterised by respect, where cultural diversity is celebrated and people can live and socialise together, free from prejudice, hate and intolerance.
 Award £40,000- £75,000 at a maximum rate of 100% Number of Awards Expected awards: 7-12 Beneficiaries: at least 450 Project delivery period 18 months from February/March 2018 Application Assessment Applications will be assessed in compliance with the SEUPB's rules on project selection and will include: Stage One: Applications must demonstrate they meet Programme Eligibility.
 Stage Two: Applications passing Stage One will be scored on a range of criteria including (but not restricted to) how well the project will deliver Programme Results and Project Results.
 Programme Eligibility Groups/projects must: Be community based/not for personal profit Have 100% beneficiaries from the eligible area Contribute to cross-community and/or cross-border outcomes Contribute to the Programme Objective of the Building Positive Relations strand of Peace IV